ajacksified/ajacksified.github.com/_posts/2012-02-01-the-big-picture.markdown

 > Web, to making content accessible to Screen-Readers (SR) - from targeting
 > users, to focusing on devices and modern browsers.

-One thousand times yes.
-We seem to be in the *exact same* prediciment that caused the stagnated IE: we're targetting "Webkit only", for example, when we should be building progressively enhanced websites that work with everything, and adding on the fanciness to newer browsers.
-Take a note here, before sending out the pitchforks and torches: "work with everything" doesn't mean the same thing as "the same in every browser, so you have to try to hack in gradients and rounded corners in IE5.5".
+We seem to be in the *exact same* prediciment that caused the stagnated IE: we're targetting specific browers, even when we have the tools, knowledge, and more importantly foresight to be better than this.
+To be better than building "Webkit only" sites.
 I highly suggest that you [read it here](http://www.css-101.org/articles/the_power_of_the_web_is_in_its_universality/strive_to_make_content_accessible_to_all.php).

 If you want to find out more about progressive enhancement, check out